Jason Brickman: Professional career

-In June 2014 he signed a contract to play for Dynamo Moscow in the Russian Basketball Super League where he averaged 2 points and 2.8 assists in 8 Superleague games.
+In June 2014, he signed a contract to play for Dynamo Moscow in the Russian Basketball Super League where he averaged 2 points and 2.8 assists in 8 Superleague games.
 On December 2, 2014 he chose to leave Dynamo.

 On January 23, 2015, Brickman signed with Medi Bayreuth of the Basketball Bundesliga.
 On April 6, he parted ways with the German team after averaging 7.5 points and 4.8 assists in 11 games.

 In 2015, the Westports Malaysia Dragons signed Brickman being a Filipino as one of their two ASEAN imports in the ASEAN Basketball League.
 As a member of the Dragons in 2016, he won a championship and was named Finals MVP.

 In June 2016, Brickman signed with Mono Vampire Basketball Club of the GSB Thailand Basketball Super League and Thailand Basketball League.

 Brickman averaged 12.8 points on a 43-percent shooting from the field, to go with 8.9 assists, 4.5 rebounds, and 1.8 steals in his 13 games last season with Mono Vampire.

 The Fil-Am guard also played for Hi-Tech Bangkok City in the Thailand Super Basketball League (TBSL), where he netted 11.5 points, 8.8 assists, 3.9 rebounds, and 1.8 steals this past season.

-In 2019, Brickman played for Mighty Sports in both the 2019 Dubai International Basketball Championship and in the 2019 Jones Cup.
+In 2019, Brickman played for Mighty Sports in both the 2019 Dubai International Basketball Championship and in the 2019 William Jones Cup.

-In October 16, 2019, Brickman signed with the San Miguel Alab Pilipinas for the 2019-20 ABL season.
+In October 16, 2019, Brickman signed with the San Miguel Alab Pilipinas for the 2019–20 ABL season.

 In September 24, 2021, Brickman signed with Kaohsiung Aquas of the T1 League.
 He was the league's assists leader for the 2021–22 season.
 On July 2, 2022, Brickman was selected to the all-T1 League first team in 2021–22 season.
 On July 4, 2022, Brickman awarded the Most Valuable Import of the T1 League in 2021–22 season.
 On July 21, Brickman re-signed with the Kaohsiung Aquas.
 On May 11, 2023, Brickman was selected to the all-T1 League first team in 2022–23 season.
 On August 5, Brickman re-signed with the Kaohsiung Aquas.
 On February 17, 2024, Brickman sustained a Jones fracture to his left foot, and he was expected to miss three months of the season.
 On March 18, Brickman was not registered in the 2023–24 T1 League season final rosters.
 He was the league's assists leader for the 2023–24 season.
-On December 18, Kaohsiung Aquas terminated the contract relationship with Brickman.
+On December 18, Jason Brickman decided to leave the Kaohsiung Aquas.

 In March 2025, Brickman returned to Philippine basketball, this time with the Abra Solid North Weavers of the Maharlika Pilipinas Basketball League (MPBL).

+On January 31, 2026, Brickman signed a 1 year rookie contract with the Meralco Bolts of the Philippine Basketball Association (PBA).